aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotm-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTM to XLAM or Online App" h2="Export DOTM to XLAM via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The DOTM file format is a Microsoft Office Word 2007 template file.
+It is used to store documents and templates that are used to create new documents.
+The XLAM file format is an Excel 2007 Add-In file.
+It is used to store macros, functions, and user-defined functions that can be used in Excel.
+Converting DOTM to XLAM allows users to use the same macros, functions, and user-defined functions in both Word and Excel.

- You can include DOTM to XLAM conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLAM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>How Aspose.Total Helps for DOTM to XLAM Conversion</h2>

+Aspose.Total for C++ is a feature-rich, powerful, and easy to use document manipulation and conversion API.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOTM to XLAM.
+Aspose.Words for C++ can be used to export DOTM to HTML.
+Aspose.Cells for C++ can then be used to convert HTML to XLAM.
+This makes it easy to include DOTM to XLAM conversion feature within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}